North Canterbury Fish & Game Councillors

 Each North Canterbury Councillor is a voice for anglers and hunters in the region.

-The Councillors below took Office on October 31 2018.
+The Councillors below took Office in October 2021.

 Christopher Brankin - Ngai Tahu Appointee